12.00 AM Jul 26th 2013

 Strong Management Guidance: Management is positive and expects India/Government business to drive further growth in F14 with the ramp up in the AP Finance Department and Airport Authority of India deals.

 Contract with US media firm Morris: About 2 years ago company made a 5-year contract with Morris.
 It is a 60:40 joint venture for NIIT Technologies.
 This contract provides NIIT an advantage in case immigration bill comes into effect.

 Revenue as well as Margins likely to improve: The wage hike has already been accounted for in 1QFY14.
 So wages expense is expected to remain flat.
 Revenue is projected to grow due to anticipated higher contract realization.
 Also, the recent recovery in US and acceleration in manufacturing is likely to aid revenue growth and margin expansion.

 US immigration bill: The immigration bill is most probably going to impact margins of Indian IT companies.
 Currently 34% employees of US workforce are US citizens and 6% employees are green card holders.

 Weak and uncertain macros: Global slowdown has affected the IT industry.
 In case the slowdown persists longer, the IT expenditure of the businesses is going to get hit.

 Two quarters of strong order intake and an improving executable order book provide good revenue visibility.
 As the earnings and margins are already bottomed out and are anticipated to improve on the back of growing order book and slower growth of expenses, the stock is recommended as a "Buy".
 The stock currently trades for Rs 243 and 6.8x FY14E EPS and target price of Rs 340 values it at 8.85x FY14E EPS.

-Disclaimer: The stock may not find a place in client and personal portfolios.
+Disclaimer: The stock does not find a place in client and personal portfolios.
 Investors are requested to take the advice of a qualified Investment Advisor before making any investment.